Ryoocht/TaskManager/README.md

 # About TaskManager
 A simple web application to manage tasks.

+- Implemented user login authentication using Spring security in Spring boot.
+Provides membership registration and login functions.
+- Using MySQL, it implements all functions of user registration, acquisition of existing user information, addition, update, and deletion of ToDo list.

 ## Table of content
 - [Prerequisites](#prerequisites)
   - [Plugins / Dependencies](#plugins-dependencies)